-Identifiers are sequences of letters, digits, (the underscore character), and ' (the single quote), starting with a letter or an underscore.
+Identifiers are sequences of letters, digits, \ (the underscore character), and ' (the single quote), starting with a letter or an underscore.
 Letters contain at least the 52 lowercase and uppercase letters from the ASCII set.
-The current implementation also recognizes as letters all accented characters from the ISO 8859-1 ("ISO Latin 1") set, and also allows an underscore as the first character of an identifier.
+The current implementation (except on MacOS) also recognizes as letters all accented characters from the ISO 8859-1 ("ISO Latin 1") set.
 All characters in an identifier are meaningful.
 The current implementation places no limits on the number of characters of an identifier.